jronallo/iiif-workshop/workshop/image/README.md

 In this section you'll learn about [version 2.1.1 of the Image API](http://iiif.io/api/image/2.1/).
 You'll learn about:

-- Why there's a need for an image API
+- Why there's a need for an image API.
-- Why you might want to serve your images via IIIF
+- Why you might want to serve your images via IIIF.
-- The parameters of a IIIF image URL
+- The parameters of a IIIF image URL.
-- How the `info.json` encodes information about an image
+- How the `info.json` encodes information about an image and how that information can be used.

 You'll gain hands-on experience working with the Image API.